AckerlyXu/heima/articles/media-services/media-services-encode-asset.md

 ---
-title: Overview and comparison of Azure on demand media encoders | Azure
+title: Overview and comparison of Azure on demand media encoders | Microsoft Docs
 description: This topic gives an overview and comparison of Azure on demand media encoders.
 services: media-services
 documentationcenter: ''